Nan-wp/GetTickets/README.md

 # React + Vite
+ิิ
+can run by using command "npm run dev"

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.